 The revised video engine now supports H.265/HEVC Main10 profile in hardware with 10 bit colors.
 Furthermore, Googles VP9 codec can also be hardware decoded.
 The first models do not support HDCP 2.2 and therefore Netflix 4K.
 This was added with the new models in 2017 and beginning of May 2017 also the older CPU models like the i3-7100U are now shipped with a new S-Spec Code that supports HDCP 2.2.
 HDMI 2.0 however is still only supported with an external converter chip (LSPCon).

 The UHD Graphics 620 can be found in mobile processors specified at 15 W TDP and is therefore suited for compact laptops and ultrabooks.
 The power consumption during playing The Witcher 3 (with an external monitor) was comparable to a Intel HD Graphics 620 based laptop and on the lowest end of all of our measurements.
 Dedicated GPUs, like the GeForce 940MX, needed a lot more power.

-Intel Iris Plus Graphics 640► remove
+Intel Iris Plus Graphics 640► remove from comparison